-The zoom control ring on both lenses is wide and textured, easy to grab on to.
+The zoom control ring on both lenses is wide, textured, and easy to grab.
 The zoom ring on the 16-55mm lens is more prominent than the focus ring, while the focus ring on the 16-80mm lens has the same outer diameter as the zoom ring.
-I personally prefer the way it’s set up on the 16-55mm lens because of the way I’ve gotten used to refining manual focus, but no complaints for either.
+I personally prefer the way it’s set up on the 16-55mm lens because of how I’ve gotten used to refining manual focus, but no complaints about either.

-But if you need a faster aperture because you mostly shoot in low light, versus wanting extra shallow depth of field, the image stabilization of the 16-80mm lens will make up for the slower aperture.
+But if you need a faster aperture because you mostly shoot in low light versus wanting extra shallow depth of field, the image stabilization of the 16-80mm lens will compensate for the slower aperture.
 It’s rated at an incredible six stops of stabilization, up from the five stops of the 18-135mm zoom.

 So don’t worry about the fact that it’s “only” f/4.
 You’ll still be able to get some good subject isolation when zoomed in at f/4.

-The image stabilization on this lens does seem a bit louder than the OIS on both the 18-55mm and 18-135mm lenses.
+The image stabilization on this lens seems a bit louder than the OIS on the 18-55mm and 18-135mm lenses.
 Maybe it’s just my copy.
 Not annoying, but noticeable.

 Both lenses have a nine-blade diaphragm.
 The 16-80mm lens has one extra-low dispersion element while the 16-55mm lens has three, one of the reasons why the 16-55mm lens is sharp everywhere, all the time!
 That’s not to say the 16-80mm lens isn’t sharp – it’s still plenty sharp.